mghomedev/ioBroker.sony-bravia/README.md

 ## Changelog

 #### 1.1.1
+* (mghomedev) introduced new state info.powerstatus to poll the actual power/standby state from the TV
+* (mghomedev) introduce new state triggerUpdateStatus to trigger refresh of info.powerstatus
+* (mghomedev) make connection state refresh interval configurable in the admin panel
-Fork by mghomedev with version number intentionally increased due to fork (mghomedev)
+- Fork by mghomedev with version number intentionally increased due to fork (mghomedev)

 #### 1.0.1
 * (ldittmar) compact mode compatibility added